If you have been running your website for a while and you are in need of more traffic then you are probably wondering what are the best SEO tools?

 Moz Pro is a premium SEO tool that features a full suite of different tools which includes Page Optimizer.

 Page Optimizer allows you to type in the URL to your post or page and then add your primary keyword so it can analyze your content for keyword density and other on-site content ranking factors.

-Moz generates a page optimization score out of 100 where it evaluates similar criteria to Yoast, however, can probably get a better idea of the rest of the web page beyond just the content section.
+Moz generates a page optimization score out of 100 where it evaluates similar criteria to Yoast, however, it can probably get a better idea of the rest of the web page beyond just the content section.

-Moz evaluates page title, description, permalink, your content, readability and other factors to determine your score and will detect if you are underutilizing a keyword or stuffing keywords.
+Moz evaluates page title, description, permalink, your content, readability, and other factors to determine your score and will detect if you are underutilizing a keyword or stuffing keywords.

 That said the idea of keyword density is somewhat antiquated in the modern world of SEO and obsessing over finding the optimal density % is a lost cause,